muehlefeldt/unity-machine-learning/docs/run-log.md

 * Negative reward for collisions increased.
 * First run with 25e6 steps to get feel for config.
 * Using build.
+* Result was strange.
+Reward for rotation may be too large.
+* Terminated.

+## 1086
+* Reward change.
+Now +0.05 for rotation.
+* Otherwise rerun of 1085.